HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 Let's now focus on two characteristics of this approach: (i) If your domain model does not include a particular dimension, there is no way your system can output recommendations matching this dimension.
 In the previous example since we didn't include the list of actors in the movie description the system will not be able to return good recommendations for people interested in a very specific actor; (ii) Recommendations are likely to suffer of _over specialization_ , i.e. the system will never returns unexpected exploratory results since it's only able to match the user profile.

-In a **collaborative filtering** scenario the rules of the algorithm are completely different.
+In a **collaborative filtering** approach the rules of the algorithm are completely different.
 You don't formalise the domain dimension of your items but you use the data of your users to compute the similarities.
 You start with a matrix of data with users and items like the one that follows:

 | 			 | Matrix		| Star Wars	| Resident Evil   | Runaway bride |
 | -------- |--------------| --------------|---------------------|-----------------------|